ASN's Mission

 George M. O'Brien Kidney Resource Alliance (OKRA)

-The George M. O'Brien Kidney Resource Alliance (OKRA) is excited to announce the first offering of our OKRA Opportunity Pool Program.
+In 2024, the George M. O'Brien Kidney Resource Alliance (OKRA) announced the first offering of the OKRA Opportunity Pool Program.
 This program will support both small catalyst awards (starting at $5,000) and large pilot grants (up to a maximum of $75,000 total costs) addressing scientific and technological gaps in kidney research and promoting new collaborations.
 Projects must either: 1) utilize existing O'Brien Kidney National Resource Center resources or 2) develop and add a novel tool or resource to the existing array of OKRA resources.
 All are welcome to apply and priorities are detailed in the link provided below.
-Letters of intent are due Monday, February 19th, 2024.

 For full details on this funding opportunity and contact information for any questions, please visit this link.